-You like baking and cooking.
+You like baking and cooking with different food items.
 But you don’t want bland, colorless food.
 You enjoy experimenting with the whole spectrum of food colors, but you don’t like the idea of stains from food coloring on skin.

 Unfortunately, your hands and arms can look like they have been dipped in a rainbow.
 How do you get the food coloring off your skin?

-There is a range of options available to remove food coloring from your skin.
+A range of options are available to remove food coloring from your skin.
 You can use:

 - Soap and water